What is live rock?

 Give it warm, clean, oxygenated, circulating water

-In return for giving you the happy home, the live rock will cure itself.
+In return for giving you a happy home, the live rock will cure itself.

 When is it cured?